All About Animals

 The Big Idea: Animals’ features and adaptations are specifically suited to their collection of food, creation of their habitats, and survival in their environment.

-Package #1 – VIRTUAL FIELD TRIP VIDEO RENTAL ($150): You will have access to a playlist of videos for one week of instruction, and you can break up our instructional and educational videos however you please.
+VIRTUAL FIELD TRIP VIDEO RENTAL: You will have 2-week access to a playlist of videos in both English and Spanish, and you can break up our instructional and educational videos however you please.
+Videos may be shown or streamed only to classrooms at one school or site only.

 Video package includes: